 Alternate Career Options

 Careers that are similar to a vascular scientist include:

 Diagnostic Medical Sonographer

 Respiratory therapists care for patients with breathing problems brought on through illness, injury or accident.
 They may evaluate the breathing of patients with chronic conditions such as emphysema, administer chest physiotherapy to patients suffering from excessive mucus in their lungs, and connect patients who can't breathe independently to ventilators, setting the machinery to meet the patient's oxygen needs.
 An associate's or bachelor's degree is the minimum education requirement for employment as a respiratory therapist.
 State licensing is required; voluntary professional certification is often preferred by employers.
-The BLS reports that jobs for respiratory therapists are expected to increase 12% from 2014-2024.
-The mean salary for this job was $59,640 in 2015, per the BLS.
+The BLS reports that jobs for respiratory therapists are expected to increase by 23% from 2016-2026.
+The mean salary for this job was $61,810 in 2017, per the BLS.